 Conclusion

-Neovim is now ready on Fedora, with the native nvim command from DNF or the sandboxed Flathub build if you prefer Flatpak.
+Neovim is ready on Fedora with either the native nvim command from DNF or the Flathub app command for Flatpak-first desktops.
 If plugins are next, install Git on Fedora.
 For remote config edits and server work, set up SSH on Fedora and keep the DNF build in your shell.

 Formatting tips for your comment